46 Things to Do in Fall

 Fort Henry William has been home to battles, cold hungry winters and widespread disease.
 Hear haunting stories passed down through the years and maybe encounter something paranormal yourself on a haunted tour.

-With monsters and ghouls roaming about, thrilling and haunting halloween rides, and skin crawling shows you'll be shaking like a leaf at Great Escape Fright Fest.
+With monsters and ghouls roaming about, thrilling and haunting halloween rides, and skin crawling shows you'll be shaking like a leaf at the Great Escape's Fright Fest.

 Wind down by a firepit with a glass of hot cider and a s’mores kit before just outside your beautiful pine lodge.
 Enjoy the privacy, comfortability, and Adirondack authenticity of renting an Adirondack cabin or cottage.

 Did you know the word "vacation" originated with Adirondack getaways?
 It was common to "take a holiday" until city residents began to "vacate" the city for a calming weekend in the Adirondacks.
-Learn some more fun Adirondack facts at any of the historic or wildlife museums in the region.
+Learn some more fun Adirondack facts at interactive museums like Adirondack Experience—The Museum at Blue Mountain Lake.

 Located on Dark Island off the coast of Hammond, the boat-access only Singer Castle features secret passageways, a two-story ice house, indoor squash court and dungeon.